NHSDigital/nhs-notify-reporting/README.md

 ## Testing

-As there is no application code suited to unit testing, testing of ingestion queries is currently performed manually.
+As there is no application code suited to unit testing, testing of step functions and queries is currently performed manually.

 ## Design